What42Pizza/LooF/Language Basics.md

 OR

-function ExampleFunction  -> Arg1, Arg2, etc  throwsErrors {"ErrorType1", "ErrorType2", etc}
+function ExampleFunction  args: Arg1, Arg2, etc  throwsErrors {"ErrorType1", "ErrorType2", etc}
 	// do stuff
 	return // ALWAYS HAVE RETURN AT THE END OF YOUR FUNCTION end